Setting up a local development environment¶

 Then install dependencies for development:

-. ~/virtualenvs/kiwi/bin/activate pip install -r requirements/mysql.txt pip install -r requirements/devel.txt
+. ~/virtualenvs/kiwi/bin/activate pip install -r requirements/mariadb.txt pip install -r requirements/devel.txt

 Alternatively you can use

 The user interface needs the PatternFly library so:

 In development mode Kiwi TCMS is configured to use SQLite!